-Serve in a Shot glass
+Serve the ABC shot in a standard shot glass

 - 1/3 shot absinthe